VersusFacit/VersusFacit/README.md

   2. Collaborating on utilities used by indie Vtubers.
   3. Building a Linear Algebra library for fun and education.
   4. Traversing Lexi Lambda's lexi-lambda.github.io one page at a time
+  5. Working through upper division math proofs

 ## Collaborating with me

 💞️ I’m always ready to chat about:
+- anything mathy that relates to code (or not, pure math is legit)
 - open source software and managing an open source community
 - data engineering or data warehouse lore